nonnb/nonnb.github.io/src/SmartGit/Manual/Integrations/AI.md

 ### `ai-commit-annotation` Configuration Options

-Each **`ai-commit-annotation`** entry tells SmartGit to let an LLM generate a response to the configured prompt, using the diff between chosen commit(s) as the input.
+Each **`ai-commit-annotation`** entry tells SmartGit to let an LLM generate a response to the configured prompt, submitting diffs for the commit(s) chosen as the input for each invocation.
 The AI response can then be automatically written to *Git‑Notes* in the local repository, or be displayed interactively to the user in SmartGit.
 Annotations stored in Git Notes will be present in the Graph popup menu for commits.